 However there are many reports of users who sleep in hammocks full-time every night and wouldn’t have it any other way.
 They swear the hammock lulls them to sleep faster and allows them to get a deeper sleep, free of pain and without activation of pressure points.
 Some people even recommend sleeping on hammocks for back pain alleviation.

-A good hammock bed offers many benefits, including some health related ones, so it is worthy of consideration.
+A good hammock bed offers many benefits, including some health related ones, so a hammock is worthy of consideration for a bed replacement.
 Key benefits include:

 Deeper And Better Quality Of Sleep